 Q. Can Fluid Film prevent grass from sticking to my lawn mower?

-A. We grass will stick to almost every surface.
-By applying Fluid Film to your mower it will protect against corrosion and although it won't prevent grass build up, it will make it easier to it.
+A. Grass will stick to almost every surface.
+By applying Fluid Film to your mower it will protect against corrosion and although it won't prevent grass build up, it will make it easier to clean.